7 Spectacular Regions in Turkey: Enjoy a world full of life and rich culture

 1. Olives & Figs

-In Aydin make sure you have some olives and figs. Their figs are considered one of the best quality figs in all of the world.
+Make sure you have some olives and figs in Aydin.
+Their figs are considered one of the best quality figs in all of the world.

-You can buy them fresh at the beginning of summer.
-Also, nearly 60% of all the olive trees are in this region and are especially delicious.
+You can buy fresh figs during summer and even into the beginning of the fall.
+Also, nearly 60% of all the olive trees in Turkey live in this region.

 2. Kumru

-What makes it special is the chickpea flour in the bread, making it especially soft.
+What makes this dish special is the chickpea flour in the bread, which makes it especially soft.
 It is typically stuffed with cheese, sucuk (Turkish sausage), and tomato.

 Kumru toast with chips, lettuce and tomato & Stuffed Zucchini Flowers on a bed of tomato sauce